top of page

 Jen Soriano

-Jen Soriano (she~they) is a Filipinx writer and movement builder who has long worked at the intersection of grassroots organizing, narrative strategy, and art-driven social change.
-Jen has won the International Literary Award for Creative Nonfiction, the Fugue Prose Prize, and fellowships from Hugo House, Vermont Studio Center, Artist Trust, and the Jack Jones Literary Arts Retreat.
+Jen Soriano (she~they) is a Filipinx writer, musician, and movement builder who has long worked at the intersection of grassroots organizing, narrative strategy, and art-driven social change.
+Jen's debut book Nervous: Essays on Heritage and Healing is a love letter to the interdependence that can heal transgenerational trauma.
+Nervous won a 2024 memoir prize, a Housatonic Book Award, and an American Book Fest Award for books about mental health and psychology.
+Jen is the grateful recipient of an International Literary Award for Creative Nonfiction, the Fugue Prose Prize, and fellowships from Hugo House, Vermont Studio Center, Artist Trust, and the Jack Jones Literary Arts Retreat.
 Jen is also an independent scholar and performer, author of the chapbook “Making the Tongue Dry,” and co-editor of Closer to Liberation: A Pina/xy Activist Anthology.
-She received a BA in History and Science from Harvard and an MFA in fiction and nonfiction from the Rainier Writing Workshop.
-Jen is also a co-founder of the cultural democracy institutions, MediaJustice and ReFrame.
+She received her MFA in fiction and nonfiction from the Rainier Writing Workshop, and is also a co-founder of the cultural democracy institutions, MediaJustice and ReFrame.
 Originally from a landlocked part of the Chicago area, Jen now lives with her family in Seattle, near the Duwamish River and the Salish Sea.
-Her debut book, Nervous: Essays on Heritage and Healing, is now available from Amistad/HarperCollins.
+Connect with Jen on Instagram and BlueSky @jensorianowrites.

 About Their Work: